Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 After that run `bundle exec rake db:create` to create the needed database or create the database manually.
 If you want to create it manually make sure you choose utf8 as charset and utf8_bin as collation.

 Now you need to create the necessary tables.
-To do so run `bundle exec rake db:migrate`. _Note_ - when upgrading an installation with `git pull` and `bundle install` always rerun `bundle exec rake db:migrate` to apply any new schema changes.
+To do so run `bundle exec rake db:migrate`.

 ### Run the server